-Dr Martin Reijns, Senior Research Fellow working in the Medical Research Council Human Genetics Unit, was part of a team of University and NHS scientists who set up a COVID-19 diagnostics lab from scratch.
-Here Martin tells us how they did it.
+Dr Martin Reijns is a senior research fellow working in the Medical Research Council Human Genetics Unit.
+He was part of a team of university and NHS scientists who set up a COVID-19 diagnostics lab from scratch.
+Martin tells us how they did it.

 Before commercial tests were available, countries all over the world shared their in-house testing protocols on the World Health Organisation website.
 This info helped the team build an accurate test that could be used locally, giving NHS staff and patients test results within 24 hours.